vaycloud/.github/profile/README.md

-# ⚙️ VAY Systems
+# ☁️ VayCloud

 **Minimal Infra.
 Maximum Speed.**

-VAY Systems builds ultra-low latency infrastructure for the real world — from the kernel up.
+VAY builds ultra-low latency infrastructure for the real world — from the kernel up.

 We design systems for: